csarnevesht/android-tutorial/README.md

-# Android Tutorials
+# Android Tutorial

-In the tutorials we will be learning about:
+In the tutorial we will be learning about:

 - **basic concepts**
 - **recyclerview**